Feels Like Home

 I’m Rachel Joy Barehl (she/her) — a matchmaker, photographer, and community architect whose work lives at the intersection of intimacy, storytelling, and belonging.
-As the founder of In Good Company, I’m redefining what modern connection looks like — creating intentional, human-centered alternatives to the chaos of dating apps and algorithmic introductions.
+As the founder of In Good Company, I’m redefining what modern connection can look like by creating intentional, human-centered alternatives to the chaos of dating apps and algorithmic introductions.

 I’m here to interrupt the story that love is something you have to earn, hustle for, or figure out alone.
 Love deserves more care than chance — and more curiosity than strategy.

-For over a decade, I practiced photography with intention: documenting thresholds of love, the evolution of families, and the fleeting, holy moments of ordinary life.
-When the world slowed during the pandemic, I began gathering women healing from divorce and re-entering the dating world.
-That circle of brave, curious hearts became the seed of a much larger movement — one that invites people to practice relational skills, build trust, and experience dating differently.
+Photography taught me to witness people deeply: the thresholds of love, the evolution of families, the fleeting, holy moments of ordinary life.
+When the world slowed, I gathered a small group of women healing from divorce.
+That circle became the seed of a larger movement — one devoted to practicing relational skills, building trust, and experiencing dating differently.

 My approach blends psychology, hospitality, and intuition — part science, part soul.
-I help clients clarify what they’re truly seeking and cultivate the conditions for lasting partnership.
-Each introduction is crafted with care, designed for resonance rather than volume, and guided by the belief that compatibility begins with self-awareness and courage.
+I help clients understand their patterns, name what they truly want, and cultivate the conditions for aligned partnership.
+Each introduction is crafted with care, designed for resonance over volume, and rooted in the belief that compatibility begins with presence and courage.

-Clients describe me as a steady, intuitive presence — someone who listens deeply, sharpens focus, and helps them feel safe, seen, and magnetic.
-Whether I’m coaching a client, co-hosting a dinner party, or capturing a love story through my lens, my aim remains the same: to help people slow down and truly see each other.
+Clients describe me as steady, intuitive, and disarming — someone who sharpens focus, listens deeply, and helps them feel safe, seen, and magnetic.
+Whether I’m coaching, matchmaking, hosting, or photographing a love story, my aim is the same: to help people slow down and truly see each other.

-Healthy relationships are generational wealth — the kind of abundance that ripples through families, friendships, and communities.
+Because healthy relationships are generational wealth — the kind that strengthens families, friendships, and entire communities.

 How folks describe Rachel and Adam